lee-group-cmu/Cal-PIT/docs/index.rst

 References
 ---------------------------
-The package is based on the following papers:
+The `calpit` package is based on the work described in following papers:

-- :cite:t:`Zhao2021Diagnostics` for diagnostics
+- :cite:t:`Dey2021RecalPhotoz` and :cite:t:`Dey2022Recal` which introduces the recalibration framework for conditional density estimates.
+- :cite:t:`Zhao2021Diagnostics`, which introduces diagnostics for conditional density estimation methods.

 .. bibliography::
+   :all:

 .. toctree::
    :hidden:
    Home Page <self>
    Examples <notebooks>
    API Reference <autoapi/index>